elemel/fungeon-call/chapters/1/README.md

 #[#]#######[#############[#####[]###]###[#######]#####]#################[#]###
 ```

-You have entered a dungeon.
 You are still standing at the bottom of the staircase where you entered (marked `<` on the map), facing north (up on the map).
 Before leaving the dungeon, you are compelled to explore it.

 You can walk on the floor tiles (marked `.` on the map).
 You always walk forward if you can, without turning.
 Walking to the next tile takes one tick of dungeon time.

 Whenever you are about to walk into a wall (marked `[`, `#`, or `]` on the map), you instead stay where you are and turn.
 You turn 90 degrees left in front of `[` walls, 180 degrees around in front of `#` walls, and 90 degrees right in front of `]` walls.
 Staying and turning also takes one tick.
-If you still face a wall after turning, that is handled during the next tick.
+Never mind if you still face a wall after turning.
+You can worry about that during the next tick.

 You start counting ticks immediately, including any time spent turning before leaving the staircase.
-After how many ticks do you return to the staircase?
+You leave the dungeon by returning to the staircase.
+After how many ticks do you leave the dungeon?

 ## Example